 The requirements from the draft RFP as we know them, specify a significant amount of past performance.
 While your company may have a good portion, you may want to supplement with specific teaming partners.
 The kicker here is that you’ll need to show history working together.
 All eyes will be on CIO-SP4 to see how the government decides to approach and score teaming partners past performance.
 Their actions regarding CIO-SP4 may help to shed light on how Polaris will play out in these scorecard sections.

 This scorecard is packed with helpful, yet potentially overwhelming information.
 Notably, it includes sections dedicated to relevant experience broken into several facets as well as points given for certifications, clearances, and systems.
 While you may be down to the wire if you haven’t begun ISO certifications or something similar, you do have a couple of months to get your ducks in a row on some other point-building opportunities.
 We’ll take a moment to include a shameless plug here.
-BOOST can assist with cost accounting and purchasing system preparation as well as introduce you to trusted industry friends regarding CMMI and ISO certifications should you be interested in pursuing those.
+BOOST can assist with cost accounting for GovCons and purchasing system preparation as well as introduce you to trusted industry friends regarding CMMI and ISO certifications should you be interested in pursuing those.

 Who Should Bid?